Chelsea Houska Shares First Photo Of Her Baby Boy Just Hours After Birth

 “Houska posted a photo of her baby boy, Watson Cole, wrapped in a white and brown blanket.
 The mini trendsetter topped off the look with a white and brown striped hat.”

 It seems Chelsea is already gearing up to share plenty of updates and photos of her little man if his first day is any indication.
-The site also note that baby was born several weeks early as he wasn’t due until Valentine’s Day.
+The site also noted that the baby was born several weeks early, as he wasn’t due until Valentine’s Day.

 “Watson came three weeks early, as he was due on February 14th.”